-Bombay HC criticises Maharashtra government for arresting student over post about Operation Sindoor
+Bombay HC criticises Maharashtra for arresting student over post about Operation Sindoor

 A division bench of Justices Gauri Godse and Somasekhar Sundaresan directed the student’s counsel to file a bail petition, adding that it would be granted immediately.

-The bench also criticised the 19-year-old’s college for rusticating her for the social media post, saying that educational institutes need to help students and not turn them into criminals, Live Law reported.
+The bench also criticised the 19-year-old’s college for rusticating her for the social media post, saying that educational institutes need to help students rather than turn them into criminals, Live Law reported.

 The court was hearing a petition filed by the engineering student challenging her rustication.